When Unique Challenges Need Unique Responses

 The west-central region of Alberta, extending from Watervalley and Bighorn County in the south, to Clearwater County in the north and encompassing the Rocky Mountain Eastern slopes is a vast, remote and topographically dynamic area.
 It faces nearly every natural hazard present in Alberta and is seeing a surge in tourism, residents, and area users and investors.

-About Our Team
+More About the Team

-This team also anticipates, monitors, plans, and trains for the specific threats and hazards present throughout the west-central eastern rocky mountain region.
-They respond immediately upon request to emergency incidents in collaboration and cooperation with existing first response resources to support them, and the public, by putting their unique capabilities to work.
+This team would also aim to anticipate, monitor, plan, and train for the specific threats and hazards present throughout the west-central eastern rocky mountain region.
+They will be designed and prepared to respond immediately upon request to emergency incidents in collaboration and cooperation with existing first response resources to support them, and the public, by putting their unique capabilities to work.
+They will remain response ready at all times and can respond in a crew apparatus with specialty equipment.

 Follow us on Social